JuliaGPU/buildkite/README.md

 95FzR8931CalRiCKYWjhxA==
 ```

-You can safely put this value in the global environment of your `pipeline.yml`,
+You can now join and put this value in the global environment of your `pipeline.yml`,
-appropriately prepending the target environment variable:
+prepending the target environment variable with `SECRET_`:

 ```yaml
 env: